Obama, allies score financial win over Romney in August

 In fact, because of the law, Romney wound up stretched for cash at the end of August and had to take out a $20 million loan to make it to the general election period.

-In total fundraising, the president and the DNC remained ahead of Romney and the Republican Party, having raised about $742 million this campaign season, compared with roughly $630 million raised by Republicans, according to news releases and FEC disclosures.
+Election finance analysts say that money raised for the presidential campaigns - as opposed to money raised for the parties - is more "flexible" cash because it can be used for spur-of-the-moment investments to, for example, instantly rebut the opponent's latest attack.

-Election finance analysts say money raised for the presidential campaigns - as opposed to money raised for the parties - is more flexible because it can be used for spur-of-the-moment investments, for example, to instantly rebut the opponent's latest attack.
+Parties do provide key support when it comes to mobilizing voters and grass-roots outreach, but this year they have a $21.7 million cap on how much they can coordinate with the campaigns.
+That limits their capacity for advertising, a crucial way to reach voters.

-Parties provide key support when it comes to mobilizing voters and grassroots outreach, but this year they have a $21.7 million cap on how much they can coordinate with the campaigns, which limits their capacity for advertising.
+In total fundraising, the president and the DNC remained ahead of Romney and the Republicans, having raised about $742 million this campaign season, compared with roughly $630 million raised by Republicans, according to news releases and FEC disclosures.

 ON ROMNEY'S SIDE